 - Use peanut butter Oreos and top coating with crushed Reese's Pieces.
 You could also use Nutter Butters in place of the Oreos if you want to take out the chocolate flavor.

-- Use Oreos with chocolate filling, change the coating to milk chocolate chips, and top cake pops with chocolate sprinkles.
+- Use Oreos with chocolate filling and change the coating to milk chocolate chips.

 You get the idea.
 There are so many different flavors of Oreos - you can change that flavor to suit your needs.

-Step 2: Add cream cheese to the cookie crumbles in the food processor.
-Pulse until mixed.
+Step 2: Add 8oz cream cheese to the cookie crumbles in the food processor.
+Pulse until mixed into a thick dough-like filling.

 Step 6: Stick cake pop sticks in a piece of styrofoam or floral foam to dry for about 30 minutes.